TULiberalArts/Religion/pages/resources.md

 ## Council on Graduate Studies in Religion
 The Department of Religion is a long-standing member on the Council on [Graduate Studies in Religion](http://www.gradstudiesinreligion.org/) (CGSR).
 The Council is a consultative body made up of over 30 preeminent institutions in the United States and Canada that offer a PhD in Religion, Religious Studies or Theology.
 Members meet once a year, usually concurrently with annual meetings of the American Academy of Religion and the Society of Biblical Literature.
 CGSR takes up a broad range of issues in graduate education in religion and theology.

+## Help Support Doctoral Students
+### Make a Gift To Our 50TH Anniversay Fund

+In celebration of this milestone year, consider contributing to the Department’s 50th Anniversary Fund.
+The fund supports doctoral students through grants for research, language study and travel to academic conferences.
+You can make a gift directly online by visiting [giving.temple.edu/religion](giving.temple.edu/religion).

 ## Undergraduate Awards
 - **Earle E. and Orpha N. Elder Memorial Scholarship**: Established to support religion majors, this scholarship is for students planning on going into Christian service.
 - **Religion Department Prize for Academic Excellence**: Awarded to a graduating senior, this award is given by the religion department for an undergraduate who has completed outstanding work.